lsdsp/EclipseTab/README-en.md

 ### 💾 Backup & Restore

 **How to backup data?**
-1. **Space Configurations**: Right-click the space switcher button on the far right of the Dock → Select "Export Space" → Save JSON file
+- **Space Configurations**: Right-click the space switcher button on the far right of the Dock → Select "Export Space" → Save JSON file
-2. **Sticker Content**:
-   - Text stickers: Right-click sticker → "Export as Image"
-   - Image stickers: Right-click sticker → "Copy Image" or "Export PNG"
-3. **Wallpapers**: Keep original files of uploaded wallpapers

 **How to restore data?**
-1. **Space Configurations**: Right-click the space switcher button on the far right of the Dock → Select "Import Space" → Choose previously exported JSON file
+- **Space Configurations**: Right-click the space switcher button on the far right of the Dock → Select "Import Space" → Choose previously exported JSON file
-2. **Sticker Content**: Use `Ctrl+V` to paste previously saved images
-3. **Wallpapers**: Re-upload wallpapers in settings

-### ⚙️ Permissions

-**Why is "Host permissions" needed?**
-- Search suggestion feature requires access to search engine APIs (e.g., Google Suggest)
-- This is an optional permission; all other features work normally without it
-- How to enable: Browser extension management page → Eclipse Tab → Permissions → Enable "Host permissions"

-### 📊 Usage Limits

-**Are there image size limits?**
-- Sticker images: Recommended maximum 5MB per image; larger sizes may affect performance
-- Wallpapers: Supports 10MB+ high-resolution images with automatic compression
-- Supported formats: JPG, PNG, GIF, WebP

-**Are there sticker quantity limits?**
-- No hard limit, but we recommend not exceeding 50 stickers
-- Too many stickers may affect page performance

 ---